At a Glance

 Some tips for your application 🫡

 Understand the Role: Before applying, make sure you fully understand the responsibilities and requirements of a Consultant in Palliative Medicine.
-This will help you tailor your application to highlight relevant experience.
+Familiarise yourself with the specific skills needed, such as experience in Haematology and strong interpersonal skills.

 How to prepare for a job interview at RedChair Recruitment